-- Checking for entries in the ACL is done in a top-down order and ends whenever an entry is matched. - Default rule will be used only if no ACL is bound to the incoming direction of the port, or no ACL entry is matched.
-Each ingress port can bind one MAC-IP ACL, one IP ACL, one MAC ACL, one IPv6 ACL (via the physical interface mode or VIan interface mode). - When binding four ACL and packet matching several ACL at the same time, the priority relations are as follows in a top-down order.
-If the priority is same, then the priority of configuration at first is higher.
+- Checking for entries in the ACL is done in a top-down order and ends whenever an entry is matched. - Each ingress port can bind one MAC-IP ACL, one IP ACL, one MAC ACL, one IPv6 ACL (via the physical interface mode or Vlan interface mode). - When binding four ACL and packet matching several ACL at the same time, the priority relations are as follows in a top-down order.
+If the priority is same, then the priority of configuration at first is higher. - Ingress IPv6 ACL - ◆ Ingress MAC-IP ACL - ◆ Ingress IP ACL - Ingress MAC ACL - The number of ACLs that can be successfully bound depends on the content of the ACL bound and the hardware resource limit.
+Users will be prompted if an ACL cannot be bound due to hardware resource limitation. - If an access-list contains same filtering information but conflicting action rules, binding to the port will fail with an error message.
+For instance, configuring "permit top any any-destination" and "deny top any any-destination" at the same time is not permitted.